schdief/pouncer/README.md

 # pouncer

-python based head bouncer, that controls the window blinds according to weather fore cast and sun angle
+python based heat bouncer, that controls the window blinds according to weather forecast and sun angle, running on Azure Functions